 Instructions

-- Use a spoon to spread ¼ cup refried beans onto one half of the tortilla.
+- Use a spoon to spread ¼ of the refried beans onto one half of a tortilla.

-- Sprinkle ⅛ cup cotija cheese on top and add some dollops of sour cream.
+- Sprinkle cotija cheese on top and add some dollops of sour cream.

 - Add any additional toppings, then fold the tortilla in half.
 Enjoy!